quietboil/sibyl/book/src/using.md

 sibyl = { version = "0.6", features = ["blocking"] }
 ```

 A `nonblocking` mode also needs to know which async runtime/executor it is allowed to use to spawn async tasks.
 The async runtime selection is also controled by a set of exclusive features.
-For now, Sibyl supports `tokio`, `actix`, and `async-std`.
+For now, Sibyl supports `tokio`, `actix`, `async-std`, and `async-global`.
 One of these must be specified with the `nonblocking` feature.
 For example:

 ```toml
 [dependencies]